-On March 27, Congress enacted the Coronavirus Aid Relief and Economic Security Act (CARES Act), and on March 28, President Trump signed the CARES Act into law.
-This new bipartisan economic stimulus legislation contains significant new resources to help states, hospitals, businesses, organizations, families and individuals address the economic impact of COVID-19.
+On March 27, 2021, Congress enacted the Coronavirus Aid Relief and Economic Security Act (CARES Act), and on March 28, 2021, former President Trump signed the CARES Act into law.
+This bipartisan economic stimulus legislation contains significant new resources to help states, hospitals, businesses, organizations, families and individuals address the economic impact of COVID-19.

 Education Stabilization Fund